guardian/support-frontend/support-frontend-static/README.md

 # support-frontend-static

-This cloudforms the assets bucket for the assets.
+This cloudforms the assets bucket for the assets that is used by support-frontend.

+# Deploying to PROD (manual)

+1. make your changes to cfn
+1. do a PR and get it approved
+1. merge to master
+1. check out master locally
+1. get janus credentials
+1. run ./PROD-deploy.sh

+# More information

 Traditionally this would just be a manually created bucket but that doesn't really help us if we need to recreate the